-- On the RayStation License agent: - Attach the transfer medium, for example a USB stick. a. - b.
-One-time setup: Open a browser and enter localhost: 5021/v1/offline/client.
+- 1. On the RayStation License agent: - a.
+Attach the transfer medium, for example a USB stick. - b.
+One-time setup: Open a browser and enter localhost:5021/v1/offline/client.
 A save file dialog will appear for 'AgentClient.html'.
-Save the file to disk. - Open the AgentClient.html in a browser.
-C. - Click the Download license usage file button under the Download license usage section. d.
+Save the file to disk. - c.
+Open the AgentClient.html in a browser. - d.
+Click the Download license usage file button under the Download license usage section.
 A save file dialog will appear for a '.rsolu' file.
-Save the file to the transfer medium. - Detach the transfer medium.

-On the Report station:

-- Attach the transfer medium. a.

-- One-time setup: Open a browser and enter localhost: 5022/v1/offline/client.
-A save file b. dialog will appear for 'ServiceClient.html.
-Save the file to disk.

-- Open the ServiceClient.html in a browser.
+Save the file to the transfer medium. - e.
+Detach the transfer medium. - 2.
+On the Report station: - a.
+Attach the transfer medium. - b.
+One-time setup: Open a browser and enter localhost:5022/v1/offline/client.
+A save file dialog will appear for 'ServiceClient.html.
+Save the file to disk. - c.
+Open the ServiceClient.html in a browser.